Facebook for business

 Hashtags

-Hashtags, a well-known feature of Twitter, can also be used on Facebook.
+Hashtags, a well-known feature of X, can also be used on Facebook.
 Placing a # in front of a word or phrase (eg #facebooktips) turns the word into a clickable link and makes it searchable.
 Hashtags may be a good way of gaining extra exposure for your content.
-However, it is important to use hashtags sparingly and only when they make sense.
+However, using hashtags sparingly and only when they make sense is important.

 See how the nibusinessinfo.co.uk team use a Facebook business page [registration required] to engage with our audience.